 - Transplantation – A stem cell transplant is initiated to help the patient strengthen their immune system and stimulate the growth of healthy bone marrow.

 Alternative Treatment for Leukemia

-Immunity Therapy Center offers a wide range of alternative, natural remedies that are customized to your personal health, medical history, and cancer progression.
+Immunity Therapy Center offers a wide range of holistic treatments for leukemia, that are customized to your personal health, medical history, and cancer progression.
 Our team works directly with you to ensure that you receive a personalized treatment plan that suits your specific needs.
-One-on-one consultations with our staff ensure that you are treated as an actual person and patient to provide you with the most effective targeted therapy options.
+One-on-one consultations with our staff ensure that you are treated as an actual person and patient to provide you with the most effective alternative therapy options.
 To learn more or to schedule a free consultation, please contact us today.

 1) “What is Leukemia” by editorial staff at WebMD